ssvinoth/ansible_network_workshop_ui_based_learning/1-explore/README.md

   ![login vs code](images/vscode_login.png)

-- Open the `network-workshop` directory in Visual Studio Code:
+- Open the `network-workshop` directory in Visual Studio Code from using the menu : `File → Open Folder`:

   ![picture of file browser](images/vscode-networkworkshop.png)

-- Click on the `playbook.yml` to view the content.
+- On the side bar , Click on the `playbook.yml` to view the content.

   ![picture of playbook](images/vscode-playbook.png)